 In the Malaysia context, Finance Minister Tengku Datuk Seri Zafrul Abdul Aziz said the banking sector is estimated to see losses of RM6.4 billion during the loan moratorium period, between April and September i.e. losses of approximately RM1.06 billion per month based on Malaysian Financial Reporting Standards (MFRS) 9.
 According to the Finance Minister, over the six-month blanket moratorium period, banks could incur RM79 billion loss in capacity to provide loans, otherwise known as “modification loss”5.
 “Modification loss” is the reduction in the banks’ capacity to disburse new loans worth RM79 billion to the borrowers i.e. individuals and businesses.
 This amount is the total that banks can lend individuals and businesses in a normal business situation over the six-month period.

-Borrowers/customers are reminded that the decision made from the beginning to apply and obtain bank loans marks a specified term of commitment and represents a significant financial obligation for an individual or a particular business.
+Borrowers are reminded that the decision made from the beginning to apply and obtain bank loans marks a specified term of commitment and represents a significant financial obligation for an individual or a particular business.
 Therefore, rigorous financial planning and the availability of sound financial buffers against unexpected events are critical.
 The banking industry welcomes the announcement from the Government to end the blanket moratorium and move towards a targeted assistance approach.
-In this regard, borrowers/customers who anticipate financial hardship after the 6 months blanket moratorium expires will have to pro-actively reach out to their bank(s) as early as possible from 7 August 2020, for discussion on their options for further specific assistance.
-Alternatively, borrowers/customers can also approach the relevant “one-stop” centre to work out an appropriate assistance package i.e. Credit Counselling and Debt Management Agency (AKPK) for individuals and Small Debt Resolution Scheme (SDRS) for SMEs (effective 1 September 2020, BNM has transferred the SDRS function to AKPK to help SMEs, including micro SMEs27).
-All other borrowers/customers who have taken the blanket moratorium and now have the means are advised to resume repayment effective 1 October 2020 as it will reduce their overall debt and borrowing cost.
+In this regard, borrowers who are still facing financial hardship after the 6 months blanket moratorium will have to pro-actively reach out to their bank(s), for discussion on their options for further specific assistance.
+Alternatively, borrowers can also approach the relevant “one-stop” centre to work out an appropriate assistance package i.e. Credit Counselling and Debt Management Agency (AKPK) for individuals and Small Debt Resolution Scheme (SDRS) for SMEs (effective 1 September 2020, BNM has transferred the SDRS function to AKPK to help SMEs, including micro SMEs24).
+All other borrowers who have taken the blanket moratorium and now have the means are advised to resume repayment effective 1 October 2020 as it will reduce their overall debt and borrowing cost.